Some next-generation members of enterprising families who are setting up family offices for the founders can find the process daunting.

-Sometimes the process of setting up a family office has been delayed due to the tense or difficult conversations that can entail.
+It’s hard to know where to begin.
+Sometimes, the process has been delayed due to tense or difficult conversations that spring up.

-Here, Shannon Gorski, who is the daughter of Canadian businessman Gary Averbach and founded their family office, and family office advisor Gerry Meyer share their experiences and expertise on how to make the process of setting up a family office for the first time as smooth and as drama-free as possible.
+Here, Shannon Gorski, who is daughter of Canadian businessman Gary Averbach and who founded their family office, and family office advisor Gerry Meyer share their experiences and expertise on how to make the process of setting up a family office for the first time as smooth and as drama-free as possible.

 Shannon Gorski, founder and managing director of the Averbach family office and managing director of the Vancouver-based Betty Averbach Foundation